Amityville II: The Possession: Plot

-The Montelli family, an Italian American family formed by Anthony Montelli and his wife, Dolores, move into the house of their dreams with their children, Sonny, Patricia, Mark, and Jan.
-Things go well at first, but everything changes after discovering a tunnel in the basement leading into the house from an unknown place.
+The Montellis, an Italian American family headed by Anthony Montelli and his wife, Dolores, move into 112 Ocean Avenue in Amityville, New York, with their 4 children, Sonny, Patricia, Mark, and Jan.

-An evil presence is shown to be lurking within, unknown to the family.
-Unusual and paranormal activities occur, such as unknown forces banging on the door at night when nobody is outside and an ugly demonic message painted on the wall of Janice's room.
+An evil presence is shown to be lurking within the house, unknown to the family.
+Unusual and paranormal activities occur, such as unknown forces banging on the door at night when nobody is outside and an ugly demonic message painted on Jan's room's wall.
 For the latter, Anthony blames and beats his children, Jan and Mark, then beats Dolores for intervening, resulting in a fight between the entire family.
-Concerned by these developments, Dolores tries to have the local Catholic priest, Father Frank Adamsky, bless the house, but an argument breaks out within the family shortly after another demonic incident in the kitchen.
-Anthony yells at and blames the younger children again and hits Jan as Adamsky tries to intervene, but Anthony rudely orders him to leave.
+Concerned by these developments, Dolores tries to have the local Catholic priest, Father Frank Adamsky, bless the house.
+However, an argument occurs within the family shortly after another demonic incident causes significant damage to the kitchen.
+Anthony blames the younger children again and hits Jan as Adamsky tries to intervene, but Anthony rudely orders him to leave.
 To Dolores' mortification, Adamsky leaves, disgusted at Anthony's behavior.
-He finds his car door open and the Bible on the passenger seat torn to pieces.
+He finds his car door open and the Liturgy of the Hours on the passenger seat torn to pieces.
 The situation inside the home continues to deteriorate; Anthony is shown to be strict, abusive, sacrilegious towards the Catholic faith, violent towards his family, and forcing his wife to have sex with him against her will.
 Dolores tries to keep things together for the youngest children.
-Also, Sonny and Patricia are revealed to have started to have sexual feelings for each other due to mutual attraction that neither can act on.

-The family goes to church with Anthony, so he can apologize for being rude to Adamsky.
+The family goes to church with Anthony so he can apologize for being rude to Adamsky, although Anthony only agrees to do it after Dolores threatens to divorce him.
 Sonny stays at home, claiming to feel unwell.
 He soon hears an alarming noise and goes downstairs to get his father's gun.
-He hears demonic laughter and follows it to the tunnel in the basement.
+He hears demonic laughter and follows it to a tunnel in the basement.
 The unseen presence pursues a frightened Sonny to his room, and he then falls victim to demonic possession.
 Now possessed, Sonny approaches Patricia to play a game with him.
 They pretend he is a famous photographer and she is his nude model.
 Patricia agrees to pose naked, and the pair end up having incestuous sex.
-Patricia is then seen at confession, confessing the act and telling the priest that he does it to "hurt God" but not quite revealing who the culprit is.
+Patricia is then seen at confession, partially confessing to the act and telling Adamsky that he does it to "hurt God" but not revealing that it was her brother she slept with.